-The course is assessed internally through assignments in components 1 and 2 and component 3 via an external written exam.
+The BTEC TECH course is assessed through Pearson Set assignments in components 1 and 2, with component 3 an external written exam.
+A GCSE would be two external exams in Year 11.

-Qualification: BTEC TECH AWARD Enterprise
+Qualification: BTEC TECH AWARD Enterprise/GCSE Business Exam Board: Pearson/EDEXCEL.
+Or OCR GCSE.

-Exam Board: EDEXCEL Examination